rrnyquist/ebenezer/_Scripture/ESV/58_Hebrews.md

 By faith Joseph, at the end of his life, made mention of the exodus of the Israelites and gave directions concerning his bones. ^1122

-By faith Moses, when he was born, was hidden for three months by his parents, because they saw that the child was beautiful, and they were not afraid of the king’s edict. ^1123
+By faith Moses, when he was born, was hidden for three months by his parents, because they saw that the child was beautiful, and they were not afraid of the king's edict. ^1123

-By faith Moses, when he was grown up, refused to be called the son of Pharaoh’s daughter, ^1124
+By faith Moses, when he was grown up, refused to be called the son of Pharaoh's daughter, ^1124

 choosing rather to be mistreated with the people of God than to enjoy the fleeting pleasures of sin. ^1125